yjwu17/STBP-for-training-SpikingNN/README.md

-# BP-for-SpikingNN
+# Spatio-temporal BP for spiking neural networks.
-Spatio-temporal BP for spiking neural networks.
+Python implementation of SNN.

 Please download MNIST dataset and run the file main.py.
 After 100 epochs, it can obtain ~ 99.4% acc on MNIST.